harrymkt/zluinav/README.md

 ## Features of zluinav theme
 - Accessibility; Zluinav is designed to be accessible as possible, especially for blind and visually impaired.
 This is done by using accessibility tags, such as ARIA, and other possible accessibility features.
+- Configuration; use an extensive configuration parameters to control your site, from the main configuration file to frontmadder configuration, and more.
 - Blog with pagination enabled; multiple blogs can be created by copying the blog directory in the content folder to the new directory for a new blog.
 This means that you can have multiple blogs in one site.
 In fact, Zola doesn't have its build-in posts, but it is possible using sections.
 Please note that directory other than blog will require you to manually set the `template` to `blogpage.html` and `page_template` to `section_paginated.html` in its `_index.md` file.
 - Documentation site; build accessible documentation sites by using built-in 1subsection templates specifically designed for documentation.
 - Multilingual; build your site in multiple languages.